 Our common stock is currently listed on the Nasdaq Capital Market.
 In order to maintain that listing, we must satisfy minimum financial and other continued listing requirements and standards, including those regarding director independence and independent committee requirements, minimum stockholders' equity, minimum share price, and certain corporate governance requirements.
 There can be no assurances that we will be able to comply with the applicable listing standards.
 In 2018, we effected a 1:15 reverse stock split to address our stock price falling below the minimum share price required by Nasdaq.
 Failure to again meet applicable Nasdaq continued listing standards could result in a further reverse stock split or a delisting of our common stock.
-A delisting of our common stock.
+A delisting of our common stock from The Nasdaq Capital Market could materially reduce the liquidity of our common stock and result in a corresponding material reduction in the price of our common stock.
 In addition, delisting could harm our ability to raise capital on terms acceptable to us, or at all, and may result in the potential loss of confidence by investors, employees and fewer business opportunities.
 Additionally, if we are not eligible for quotation or listing on another exchange, trading of our common stock could be conducted only in the over-the-counter market or on an electronic bulletin board established for unlisted securities such as the OTC Marketplace.
 In such event, it could become more difficult to dispose of, or obtain accurate price quotations for, our common stock, there would likely also be a reduction in our coverage by securities analysts and the news media, which could cause the price of our common stock to decline further, and it may be more difficult to raise capital on acceptable terms or at all.